Ludeme/LudiiTrials/README.md

 # Trials
-Pre-generated trials for Ludii games.
+This repository contains pre-generated trials for Ludii games.
+These may be used for eperiments, unit tests, etc.